- The Fantastic Team

 How to Clean a Burnt Oven Bottom

-If cleaning the oven is a tough job, taking care of the burnt floor is a real challenge.
+Cleaning the oven is a tough job, that’s why a lot of people prefer to leave this dreadful chore to an oven cleaning specialist with the necessary skills and time to give the appliance the attention it needs.
+However, taking care of the burnt floor is a real challenge all in itself!
 Still, it is not a task to be taken lightly unless you don’t mind the burning food odour filling up the house every time you turn your oven on.

 Don’t reach for the air freshener just yet.
 Instead, focus on tackling the source of the problem, which is most certainly hiding at the appliance’s bottom.
 It is time to roll up your sleeves and prepare for an oven makeover!